 We have been working with Speak Up on the 'Priortise Me' campaign.
 This is a campaign to help people with a learning disability and carers understand more about how to save money with household bills.
 We have been doing some quizzes and work in our online meetings about this.

-We have made our hate crime training accessible online and have delivered that and our Autism insight training for different groups and organisations.
+We have made our hate crime training accessible online and have delivered that and our Autism insight training for different groups and organizations.

 We have made a video about the scandal in firshill rise in Sheffield.